HengGao12/OAL/README.md

 ├── ...
 ```

-To synthesize OOD samples for outlier exposure training, please refer to [DreamOOD](https://github.com/deeplearning-wisc/dream-ood) code repository for installation.
+To synthesize OOD samples using Stable Diffusion, please refer to [DreamOOD](https://github.com/deeplearning-wisc/dream-ood) code repository for installation.
 Note that, here we use `xformers==0.0.13`.

 #### Get Token Embeddings